 Are you an intermediate user?
 Find out what your goals could be

 By “intermediate user” we mean a user who is no longer a beginner but cannot yet consider himself an expert.
 We recommend a little modesty here and strongly advise you not to immediately consider yourself experts.
 Being an expert does not mean knowing how to use a platform, but it means knowing all aspects of trading in general, including many concepts concerning technical analysis, as well as technicalities such as spreads, roll-overs (etc.), and above all your money management experts.

 Well, at an intermediate level we have two types of traders: those who want to improve and those who don’t want or have time to do it.

-If you want to improve your skills, we recommend using the following platforms.
+If you want to improve your skills, it is best for you to start with a demo account where you could gain the necessary skills for a real account.
+We recommend using the following platforms.

-- Plus500 is suitable for beginners, intermediate, and experienced users, so you will be able to use it more in depth depending on your level and the level you want to achieve.
+- With Plus500 you will be able to start with a demo account and then use it more in depth depending on your level and the level you want to achieve.
 For example, there are numerous technical analysis tools (many of which have recently been added).

 - Technical analysis tools are also available on the IQ Option platforms, 24option, 24CM (webtrader), and Markets (webtrader).
 Advanced technical analysis tools will allow you to progress and become an expert.

 To these platforms we can also add MetaTrader 4, which however requires much more effort to understand its functions.

 Now, let’s move on to the second category, intermediate users.
 If you are an intermediate user but don’t have the time/desire to improve to an expert level, there is good news: you can use the same platforms mentioned above.
 By doing so, if you want to in the future, you can use these to achieve the next level.